Gally-Youko/mainonlyRevert/README.md

    - When the user hovers the mouse over any element on the page, that element will be highlighted.
    - Clicking on any element hides other elements on the page, displaying only the selected element and its child elements.
    - Use the mouse wheel to switch between the selected element's parent element and the first child element.
-   - Press the `Escape` key to cancel the highlight, return the page to normal state, and scroll back to the previous position.
+   - Press the `Escape` key to cancel the highlight, return the page to normal state, while remaining at the previous scroll position.

 # How to use
 1. Copy the following code: